pburglin/EpicSagaBuilder/README.md

 Visit \`http://localhost:5173\` to see the app running.

-## AWS Deployment Guide
+## Cloud Deployment Guide

 ### Prerequisites

-1. AWS Account with appropriate permissions
+1. Account with a cloud platform like Netlify or AWS (tested with Netlify free tier)
-2. AWS CLI installed and configured
+2. Domain name (optional, but recommended)

-3. Domain name (optional, but recommended)
+Next steps assume AWS.
+It is easier to set it up with Netlify.

 ### Step 1: Setup AWS Resources